 If a student places at the intermediate level, s/he may receive a maximum of four hours of retroactive credit for Beginning Language II pending completion of the intermediate sequence (Intermediate Language I and II) with grades of C or above in both courses.

 If a student places at the Intermediate Language II level, s/he is eligible for three hours of retroactive credit (equivalent to Intermediate Language I) pending completion of Intermediate Language II with a grade of C or above.

-Students who wish to receive the retroactive credit must apply for the credits in the Department of World Languages after their grades are assigned and recorded in the relevant courses.
-The Registrar will add the retroactive credits to the student’s transcript with no grade assigned.
+Students who wish to receive the retroactive credit must apply for the credits in the Department of Languages, Literatures, and Cultures after their grades are assigned and recorded in the relevant courses.
+The Registrar will add the retroactive credits to the student's transcript with no grade assigned.
 These credits will not be computed into the GPA, but will count towards degree requirements as appropriate.

 Fees associated with courses for which retroactive credit has been awarded are posted in the Catalog.